-When a child has a fever, parents often know instinctively when they need to seek out a doctor’s advice.
-But when you’re concerned about your child’s psychological or emotional wellbeing, it’s not always easy to know when you need professional help.
+When your child has a cold or fever, there are obvious symptoms that let you know when to seek a doctor’s advice.
+But when you’re concerned about your child’s psychological or emotional wellbeing, the signs are not always so clear.
+It can be difficult to know for sure whether you need professional help.

 When selecting a mental health professional, it is important to consider the person’s professional training, credentials, areas of expertise, and experience.
-But it’s also important that both you and your child feel comfortable with the therapist.
+It’s also important that both you and your child feel comfortable with the therapist.
 Having confidence in the person you select to treat your child is essential to establishing a positive working relationship and important when facing difficult moments or decisions.

-Parents often benefit from an initial consultation or one or two sessions with and without the child before making a decision about ongoing treatment.
+Parents often benefit from an initial consultation or one or two sessions with and without your child before making a decision about ongoing treatment.
 Successful therapy usually requires an investment of time and energy on the part of the professional, parents, and child.

-The therapist may act as a guide, instructor, cheerleader, sounding board, or confidante.
+The therapist may act as a guide, instructor, coach, sounding board, or confidante.
 The parents and child, however, must also participate and take responsibility for putting what is learned into practice.
 Treatment is most successful when everyone involved helps monitor change and progress.

-For more information or to schedule an appointment, please call 646-754-5000 or email email@example.com.
+For more information about our care, please call 646-754-4958 or email email@example.com.